Scalar Functions¶

 separator: Separator to insert between concatenated strings.

-str_n: Subsequent string column or literal string to concatenate.
+str_n: Subsequent string expressions to concatenate.

-Related functions: concat
+Related functions:

 ¶